Anas-Hussaini/IR-database/readme.md

 pip install -r requirements.txt

 ### Evaluation
-  --> Make a .env file and store OPENAI_API_KEY="YOUR-OPENAI-API-KEY-HERE" in it.
+  1. Make a .env file and store OPENAI_API_KEY="YOUR-OPENAI-API-KEY-HERE" in it.
-  --> Make a virtual environment with python and run "pip install -r requirements.txt" in command line. all_pdf_mesurement_reports directory has all the pdf files to be processed.
+  2. Make a virtual environment with python and run "pip install -r requirements.txt" in command line. all_pdf_mesurement_reports directory has all the pdf files to be processed.

-### Download Raw Measrement Data
+### Download Raw Measurement Data
-  --> Download raw measrement data from drive (https://drive.google.com/drive/folders/0AItoAT6ynZkcUk9PVA) to a directory named "raw_data\insured_roofs_drive_data"
+  - Download raw measrement data from drive (https://drive.google.com/drive/folders/0AItoAT6ynZkcUk9PVA) to a directory named "raw_data\insured_roofs_drive_data"

 ### Process Raw Data
 Run process_raw_data\classify_pdfs.py to clean the data.
-  --> It will save the needed pdf files in "raw_data\all_pdf_measurement_reports" directory.
+  - It will save the needed pdf files in "raw_data\all_pdf_measurement_reports" directory.
-  --> It will save the unwanted pdf files (less than 6 pages in this case) in "raw_data\waste_reports" directory.
+  - It will save the unwanted pdf files (less than 6 pages in this case) in "raw_data\waste_reports" directory.
-  --> It will save the unprocessed (locked) pdf files in "raw_data\unprocessed" directory.
+  - It will save the unprocessed (locked) pdf files in "raw_data\unprocessed" directory.

 ### Optional
   --> Run process_raw_data\match_files.py to compare files between two different directories.